yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC16 - Save player's dietary restriction**
+**Use case: UC16 - Remove captain from a player**

 **MSS**

-1. User requests to save a player's dietary restriction under player's details
+1. User requests to remove the captain role from a player
-2. AddressBook updates dietary restriction under player's detail
+2. AddressBook updates the player's details to reflect they are no longer captain

     Use case ends.